 The End of Financial Year (EOFY) is near.
 Now is a great time to get your finances in order and plan ahead.
-While 2021 has been a year of finding our feet again, it’s valuable to start preparing for the EOFY sooner than later, to avoid the last-minute scramble in June.
+While 2021 has been a year of finding our feet again, it’s valuable to start preparing for the EOFY sooner than later, to avoid the last-minute scramble before June 30!

 To help you make the most of available tax benefits with your super, we’ve put together 10 tips to help you prepare for the 2020/21 end of financial year.